rrishabsingh02/abstract-factory-desgin-A1/README.md

 ![](/images/prices.png)

-Since there is no data for the price of Oranges, it displays a default value set for oranges as shown in the Orange.java class
+Since there is no data for the price of Oranges, it displays a default value set for oranges as shown in the Orange.java class:

 ![](/images/orange.png)